EDGEWORTH STAFFORDSHIRE BULL TERRIERS

 Edgeworth Canava Barney.
 DoB 1994.
 Cassius de Coote aka ‘Clay’ x Edgeworth Diamond Sly.

-The Edgeworth affix was taken from the name of my uncles bitch Edgeworth Bess.
+The Edgeworth affix was taken from the name of my uncles bitch Edgeworth Bess, born in 1962.

 Picture